 - 0% Intro APR for 15 months on purchases and balance transfers.
 After the intro period, a variable APR of 13.99%-22.99%.

-- 5% Cash Back on up to $1,500 spent between January 1 and March 31, 2014 at gas stations, movie theaters and Starbucks stores.
+- 5% Cash Back on up to $1,500 in combined purchases between January 1 and March 31, 2014 at gas stations, movie theaters and Starbucks® stores

 - You’ll enjoy new 5% categories every 3 months like gas stations, restaurants and Amazon.com.
 It’s free and easy to activate your bonus each quarter!